Update: This issue was resolved on March 16–17, 2026. Read the full update →

 What I’ve tried

 I emailed Firebase Support the same day.
-David replied promptly and explained that Firebase can’t clear suspensions—that Google Cloud owns security and compliance—and suggested: open an appeal, use Search Console (my API isn’t in that app), email google-cloud-compliance@google.com, or use paid Google Cloud Support to talk to a “Project Suspension” expert.
+David replied quickly and clarified that Firebase can’t lift GCP-side suspensions—that Google Cloud owns security and compliance—and suggested the appeal portal, Search Console (not applicable here), google-cloud-compliance@google.com, or paid Google Cloud Support for a suspension specialist.

 Where things stand